Umesh Gautam

 Umesh Gautam (born 30 June 1970) is an Indian politician of the Bharatiya Janata Party (BJP).
 He is the Mayor of Bareilly and Chancellor of Invertis University.

 Early life and education

 Umesh Gautam was born on 30 June 1970 in the family of K K Gautam in Uttar Pradesh, India.
-He did his Doctor of Philosophy from the Universit Popolare di Milano, Milan, Italy.
+He has a B. Com from Hindu College, Moradabad and a PhD from the Università Popolare degli Studi di Milano, Italy.